 While these two ingredients are revered for their incredible health benefits, ginger tea with honey can still have some unforeseen side effects.
 Here are some side effects you should watch out for

 - Allergies – Allergies towards honey and ginger are rare but not unheard of.
 If you start experiencing symptoms such as a runny nose, sneezing, swelling, watery eyes, an itchy throat, rashes or hives, stop drinking this tea and go get an allergy test to establish what is causing this reaction.

-- Heartburn – While ginger has been shown to help treat heartburn (specifically in children (24), research has also shown that in adults this spice can cause heartburn (14)
+- Heartburn – While ginger has been shown to help treat heartburn (specifically in children (24), research has also shown that in adults this spice may sometimes cause heartburn (14).

 - Can cause excessive bleeding – Drinking ginger tea with honey everyday could lead to excessive bleeding after getting hurt:

 It could inhibit platelet thromboxane – an agent that helps with blood clotting and the constriction of blood vessels (24).

 When taken with blood thinning medication it could increase the chances of bruising and bleeding – always talk to your doctor if you are on medications before adding any new teas or supplements.

 - General discomfort – If your ginger tea with honey often has large amounts of ginger, it could lead to abdominal discomfort, diarrhea, as well as mouth and throat irritation (10).

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 The Bottom Line